gerixx/jcodeddi/README.md

 Lambdas can be used for construction and the lifecycle of beans.

 An optional bean construction `Supplier` can be defined for its class or interface (see also JUnit tests with interfaces).
 With that no reflection is needed to create objects.
+Java compact profiles can omit reflection, in that case for every bean a construction supplier has to be defined, see also [JCP](https://www.oracle.com/java/technologies/javase-embedded/compact-profiles-overview.html).
-If not defined, default constructors are used for creating beans (`Class#newInstance()`).
+If not defined, default constructors are used for creating beans using `Class#newInstance()`.

 Example: